 You need to heal.

 Check out my blog post, "How Do I Heal".
 You can find it at this exact website. (hurt2healed.org)

-I pray amazing, unwavering and loving community for you.
+I pray an amazing, unwavering and loving community for you.